Ryan McKenna (baseball): Professional career

+Baltimore Orioles

 The Baltimore Orioles selected McKenna in the fourth round of the 2015 MLB draft, making him the first New England high school player chosen in the draft.
 He subsequently signed with the Orioles and made his professional debut with the Gulf Coast Orioles of the Rookie-level Gulf Coast League, playing in only ten games due to an ankle injury.
-In 2016, he played for the Aberdeen IronBirds of the Class A-Short Season New York-Penn League, and batted .241 in 62 games.
-He played for the Delmarva Shorebirds of the Class A South Atlantic League in 2017 where he batted .256 with seven home runs and 42 RBIs in 126 games.
+In 2016, he played for the Aberdeen IronBirds of the Low-A New York-Penn League, and batted .241 in 62 games.
+He played for the Delmarva Shorebirds of the Single-A South Atlantic League in 2017 where he batted .256 with seven home runs and 42 RBIs in 126 games.

-McKenna began the 2018 season with the Frederick Keys of the Class A-Advanced Carolina League, and earned a midseason promotion to the Bowie Baysox of the Class AA Eastern League.
+McKenna began the 2018 season with the Frederick Keys of the High-A Carolina League, and earned a midseason promotion to the Bowie Baysox of the Double-A Eastern League.
 After the 2018 season, he played for the Glendale Desert Dogs of the Arizona Fall League.
 He returned to Bowie to start the 2019 season.
 McKenna was added to the Orioles 40–man roster following the 2019 season.
 McKenna did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 On April 5, 2021, McKenna was promoted to the major leagues for the first time to fill in for Austin Hays, who was dealing with a hamstring strain.
 He made his MLB debut that day as the starting right fielder against the New York Yankees.
 He collected his first major league hit on April 11, a triple off of Nick Pivetta of the Boston Red Sox.
 On July 25, McKenna collected his first career home run with a solo shot off of Washington Nationals starter Paolo Espino.
+He finished his rookie campaign playing in 90 games and batting .183/.292/.266 with 2 home runs and 14 RBI.
+In 2022, McKenna played in a career–high 104 games for the Orioles, used often as a defensive replacement late in games.
+In 156 at–bats, he hit .237/.294/.340 with 2 home runs and 11 RBI.